-However, when the florist’s estimate for two bouquets tallied almost $500, the decision to DIY the bouquets became very clear.
-(Especially knowing that due to customs regulations, I wouldn’t even be able to bring the bouquets back to the U.S. as a keepsake.)
+However, when the florist’s estimate for two – yes, 2 – bouquets tallied almost $500, the decision to DIY became very clear.
+(Especially knowing that due to customs regulations, I wouldn’t even be able to bring them back to the U.S. as a keepsake.)

 Throwing away $500?
 No, thanks.

 In the grand scheme of wedding planning details and priorities, the bouquet, and really flowers in general, were not at the top of my list anyhow.
 That’s one benefit to getting married on a beautiful beach like Treasure Cay.
 You don’t have to decorate it too much as the white sand and turquoise sea are embellishment enough.